solo-io/gloo/docs/content/installation/gateway/kubernetes/_index.md

   <source src="https://solo-docs.s3.us-east-2.amazonaws.com/gloo/videos/glooctl-uninstall.mp4" type="video/mp4">
 </video>

-If you installed Gloo to a different namespace, you will have to specify that namespace using the `-n` option:
+If you installed Gloo Edge to a different namespace, you will have to specify that namespace using the `-n` option:

 ```shell
 glooctl uninstall -n my-namespace
 ```

 The gloo-system namespace and Custom Resource Definitions created by the `glooctl install` command will not be removed.
 Those can also be deleted by running the following commands.
-Proceed with caution and only remove the CRDs if there are no more instances of Gloo Gateway in the cluster.
+Proceed with caution and only remove the CRDs if there are no more instances of Gloo Edge in the cluster.

 ```shell
 glooctl uninstall --all